 Ensures shift turnover and work interruption procedures are followed to ensure incomplete maintenance work is completed before an aircraft is returned to service.

-Coordinates with MCC for maintenance and aircraft status information.
+Ensures station(s) provide accurate and timely updates to MCC for maintenance and aircraft AOG status information.

-Monitors mechanical problems, Aircraft, and Powerplant performance.
-Repeat Item and Oil Watch Programs.
+Monitors maintenance history, AHM, Repeat Item, and Oil Watch Programs.

 Formulates corrective action plans for mechanical problems and deferred maintenance items in coordination with MCC.

-Maintains communication with the Regional Manager to ensure cost-effective application.
+Maintains communication with Regional Director to ensure cost-effective application.

-Ensures timely entry of log page discrepancies and parts changes in TRAX.
+Ensures station(s) are performing timely entry of log page discrepancies and parts changes in TRAX.

 Ensures personnel in their assigned station(s) / geographic areas are versed in the use of the TRAX system.